Shikari (2016 film)

 A collaborative Jaaz-Eskay project involving Khan was first reported during mid-2014.
 However, the project was later shelved due to the unavailability of the actor.
 The film was originally planned to be a multi-starrer film in numerous media reports.
 Eskay Movies and Jaaz Multimedia intended to begin production of the film again after revisions in the script.
 The production was officially announced by Eskay and Jaaz in January 2016, and Zakir Hossain Simanto and Joydip Mukherjee were hired as directors.
 Some of the film and songs were shot in London.

+Release and Reception

 The film was released in Bangladesh on 7 July 2016 and became the 2nd highest-grossing Bangladeshi film of 2016.
 For the film, Khan won his eighth Meril-Prothom Alo Awards for Best Actor and was nominated in the Critics' Choice Best Actor category.

 It is an official remake of the 2009 Tamil film Aadhavan which was itself inspired by the 1990 Malayalam film His Highness Abdullah.